Skip to main content

 How India Determines Tax Residency

 Your residential status is determined by the 183-day physical presence rule and residential ties.
 Spend more than 183 days in India in a financial year?
-You're Resident for that year, and you pay Indian taxes on worldwide income.
-Spend less than 183 days?
-You're an NRI, and you only pay Indian taxes on Indian-source income.
+You're Resident for that year, paying Indian taxes on worldwide income.
 This binary switch has massive tax implications.
-A $100,000 retirement distribution might be fully taxable as an NRI in India but only partially taxable once you're Resident.

 Planning Your Transition Year

-When you finally transition to Resident status (permanently returning to India), your transition year matters greatly.
+When you transition to Resident status (permanently returning to India), your transition year matters greatly.
 Plan which large withdrawals or income recognitions happen in your last NRI year vs. your first Resident year.
-The difference can be thousands or tens of thousands in taxes.
-Many NRIs work with tax advisors to carefully time major financial moves around residential status changes.
+The difference can be tens of thousands in taxes.